CurvaRivazza/note-taking-app/README.md

 ![QuickNotes Logo](screenshots/logo.jpg)

-NoteApp is a handy Android note—taking app written in Kotlin.
+QuickNotes is a handy Android note—taking app written in Kotlin.
 It allows you to create folders (including attachments) and notes, edit them, and use various text formatting functions.

 ## Content